GeorP/WebRTC_presentation/README.md

 Source code of the example shown at the KharkivJS
 =================================================

-These source code examples for the presentation [Real-time communication between browsers.
-WebRTC.](http://sdrv.ms/Rv0M7b) shown in [Kharkiv](http://kharkivjs.com/) on December 15 at the conference KharkivJS.
+These source code examples for the presentation "[Real-time communication between browsers.
+WebRTC.](http://sdrv.ms/Rv0M7b)" shown in Kharkiv on December 15 at the conference [KharkivJS](http://kharkivjs.com/).

 Presentation and example prepared in accordance with the [W3C Working Draft 21 August 2012](http://www.w3.org/TR/2012/WD-webrtc-20120821/).

 Example was tested on Chrome 23.

 Specifications may change in the future, as well as the implementation WebRTC in future versions of Google Chrome browser.